 At Minc Law, we know what it takes to identify anonymous internet perpetrators to put an end to abusive and malicious online attacks.

 “Minc Law were very efficient an helpful within their services.
 Our team are based in the UAE and the process was streamline.
 Highly recommend.”

 OA, July 16, 2021

-If you are the target of anonymous internet defamation, online harassment, or other internet-related privacy matters and want to put an end to it today, you can reach out to schedule your initial consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you are the target of anonymous internet defamation, online harassment, or other internet-related privacy matters and want to put an end to it today, you can reach out to schedule your initial consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.